zype/zype.github.io/api_docs/device_category.md

 Parameter | Function | Type
 --------- | -------- | ----
-id        | Query for a device category by ID | String id!       | Exclude a device category from the query | String q         | A query string for searching for device categories | String title     | Filter device_categories by title | String page | The page number of records to return (zero indexed).
+created_at | Filter the records returned by created date.
+You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
+Example: created_at.gte=2015-01-01 | Date id        | Query for a device by ID | String id!       | Exclude a device from the query | String order     | Order device categories in ascending or descending order (Example: asc/desc) | String page      | The page number of records to return (zero indexed).
 Example: 0. | Number per_page  | The number of records to return.
-Example: 10. | Number
+Example: 10. | Number q         | A query string for searching for device categories | String sort      | Sort device categories on the specified field | String title     | Filter device categories by title | String

 ###Retrieve a Device Category
 <pre><b>GET</b> https://api.zype.com/device_categories/[id]